jupyterhub/team-compass/docs/team/skills.md

 ## Things to know about JupyterHub

-This section provides a combination of "skills that are helpful to learn in order to contribute", as well as "ways you can contribute if you have these skills".
+This section provides a combination of "helpful skills to learn as a contributor" to contribute", as well as "ways you can contribute if you have these skills".

 ### JupyterHub-specific knowledge